Newport Beach

 Breast Augmentation

 Breast augmentation can help you feel more proportioned, feminine, and confident.
-At United Plastic Surgery, our board-certified plastic surgeons perform breast augmentation (colloquially called a boob job) in Newport Beach or Temecula, using the latest breast implants, fat grafting, or both.
-Dr. John Larson and Dr. Phuong Pham deliver one-on-one care, unsurpassed safety, and natural-looking results.
+At United Plastic Surgery, our board-certified plastic surgeon, Dr. Phuong Pham, performs breast augmentation (colloquially called a boob job) in Newport Beach or Temecula, using the latest breast implants, fat grafting, or both.
+Dr. Pham delivers one-on-one care, unsurpassed safety, and natural-looking results.

 View Our Photo Gallery for B&A Breast Augmentation Cases